Magnetism

 All substances exhibit some type of magnetism.
 Magnetic materials are classified according to their bulk susceptibility.
 Ferromagnetism is responsible for most of the effects of magnetism encountered in everyday life, but there are actually several types of magnetism.
-Paramagnetic substances, such as aluminium and oxygen, are weakly attracted to an applied magnetic field; diamagnetic substances, such as copper and carbon, are weakly repelled; while antiferromagnetic materials, such as chromium and spin glasses, have a more complex relationship with a magnetic field.
+Paramagnetic substances, such as aluminium and oxygen, are weakly attracted to an applied magnetic field; diamagnetic substances, such as copper and carbon, are weakly repelled; while antiferromagnetic materials, such as chromium, have a more complex relationship with a magnetic field.
 The force of a magnet on paramagnetic, diamagnetic, and antiferromagnetic materials is usually too weak to be felt and can be detected only by laboratory instruments, so in everyday life, these substances are often described as non-magnetic.

-The magnetic state (or magnetic phase) of a material depends on temperature, pressure, and the applied magnetic field.
-A material may exhibit more than one form of magnetism as these variables change.

-The strength of a magnetic field almost always decreases with distance, though the exact mathematical relationship between strength and distance varies.
-Different configurations of magnetic moments and electric currents can result in complicated magnetic fields.
+The strength of a magnetic field always decreases with distance from the magnetic source, though the exact mathematical relationship between strength and distance varies.
+Many factors can influence the magnetic field of an object including the magnetic moment of the material, the physical shape of the object, both the magnitude and direction of any electric current present within the object, and the temperature of the object.

-Only magnetic dipoles have been observed although some theories predict the existence of magnetic monopoles.